Programming DynamoDB with the Amazon SDK for Java 2.x - Amazon DynamoDB

 The Amazon SDK for Java 2.x provides full support for long-term support (LTS) Java releases.

-Getting started with Amazon SDK for Java 2.x
+Getting started with the Amazon SDK for Java 2.x

 The following tutorial shows you how to use Apache Maven for defining dependencies for the SDK for Java 2.x.
 This tutorial also shows you how to write the code that connects to DynamoDB for listing the available DynamoDB tables.
-This tutorial is based on the Get started with the Amazon SDK for Java 2.x.
+The tutorial in this guide is based on the tutorial Get started with the Amazon SDK for Java 2.x in the Amazon SDK for Java 2.x Developer Guide.
 We've edited this tutorial to make calls to DynamoDB instead of Amazon S3.

 Step 1: Set up for this tutorial